ninaahmed/LabHoursV2/running.md

 There are some files required to run the application which are not included as a part of the repository for mostly obvious security reasons.

+The most important file needed is the `flaskapp/config.cfg` which defines many configuration variables for the application.
+Some of these include the application secret key, email server information, etc. A template of the config file is provided in `config_template.cfg` which for development purposes can simply be copied to `flaskapp/config.cfg` (the template values are sufficient).

 The first is `email.cred` which should be created in the main repository directory.
 This file will contain the login credentials to the SMTP server used to send email notifications.